vibewell25/vibewell/docs/docs/components/component-template.md

 # Component Documentation Template

-This template provides a standardized format for documenting UI components in the Vibewell platform.
+This template provides a standardized format for documenting UI components in the VibeWell platform.
 Use this template when creating or updating component documentation to ensure consistency across the codebase.

 ## JSDoc Template